prediqtiv/prediqtiv.github.io/tweets/README.md

 [Twitter API Scripts]( https://docs.google.com/spreadsheets/d/1ySMstriI4Fb93CXp8_dF1FKK9dJXvuzMmjyHzpRN5KY/edit#gid=0 )

+## Coding Considerations

+The Twitter API has a rate limit of 450 calls every 15 minutes.

+Our app captures 28 cashtags per minute until complete in order to comply with the limits

 ## Wishlist

 * 2017-04-15 ~ Use Twitter API code here to do search and other jighevel queries in Twitter